Surprising Ways You’re Wasting Money on Your Car

 "Cars haven't needed tune-ups in 20 years," says Perricone.
 Older cars needed tune-ups every 30,000 to 50,000 kilometres.
 Now, computers, the brains that operate modern cars, have erased the need for such tune-ups.
 Before you agree to one, find out the specifics of what will be done.
 Changing spark plugs and oil filters are routine maintenance steps that may be classified as "tune-ups" when they really shouldn't be.
 (Check out our DIY guide for changing spark plugs in your own garage.)
 So ask questions—and check your owners' manual.
 Remember, older cars are the ones that may need more traditional "tune-ups."

 In most cases, lubricating a car's chassis (the vehicle's framework) is as archaic as the tune-up.
 The ball joints and other parts of modern cars are permanently sealed so there is no need for lubrication.
 Again, understand what year, make, and model of the car you have.
 One note: Trucks are different than cars.
 Some have grease fittings on ball joints and tie rods and may need lubrication.
 But late model passenger cars generally don't need any lube jobs, says Perricone.

 Find out more things you should never do to your car.

 Getting your engine flushed

 Yes coolants, often called anti-freeze, do need to be changed.
+(If necessary, follow our step-by-step instructions to change the coolant in your car.)
 But flushes can damage your car.
 To understand this, consider that flushes are often sold as a way to rid your engine fluids of dirt and other contaminants.
 The problem is that flushes can also damage the car, causing seals to leak.
-Cars don’t need flushes unless you have driven through high water or in other extraordinary situations.
-Again, checking your owners’ manual comes in handy because a 1978 pick-up truck, for instance, may need a flush, depending on many factors.
+Cars don't need flushes unless you have driven through high water or in other extraordinary situations.
+Again, checking your owners' manual comes in handy because a 1978 pick-up truck, for instance, may need a flush, depending on many factors.